szeber/yapep_utils/README.md

 The script can either work with the connection parameters defined as command line switches, or with a connection configured in the configuration system.

+Run it with `batch/DbTableGenerator/batch/generate_table.php`.
+Use the `--help` switch for an explanation of available switches.